NVIDIA/spark-rapids/docs/FAQ.md

 ### Is speculative execution supported?

-Yes, speculative execution in Spark is fine with the RAPIDS accelerator plugin.
+Yes, speculative execution in Spark is fine with the RAPIDS Accelerator plugin.

 As with all speculative execution, it may or may not be beneficial depending on the nature of why a particular task is slow and how easily speculation is triggered.
 You should monitor your Spark jobs